-Doctor Carrington’s icy misjudgment is blamed on overwork, but his own associates don’t share the depth of his zeal.
-One even informs on him, to report his dangerous subversive activity… come to think of it, Carrington even wears a ‘Russian’ fur hat.
+Doctor Carrington’s icy misjudgment is blamed on overwork but his associates don’t share his blind zeal.
+One even informs on him as if he were a dangerous subversive.
+Come to think of it, Carrington even wears a ‘Russian’ fur hat.
 When the soldiers voice respect for Carrington’s willingness to fight for his beliefs, it’s the kind of grudging respect given an enemy only after he’s been neutralized.

 In some ways Carrington is a magnificent character; audiences applaud his brave pacifistic plea to the monster.
-The original script was much more harsh toward the ‘traitorous’ Dr. Carrington, defining his ‘altruistic idealism’ as ‘traitorous disloyalty.’
+The original script was much more harsh, defining Dr. Carrington’s ‘altruistic idealism’ as ‘traitorous disloyalty.’
 Only a few hints of a rigid vindictiveness remain in the finished story.
-It is disconcerting when Dewey Martin silences Carrington by brandishing his rifle with a smile and the assurance that he’ll use it.
+It is disconcerting when Dewey Martin silences Carrington with a smile and the cool assurance that he could be shot if he doesn’t obey.
 Demonstrators face that kind of righteous brute force every day: ‘Right or wrong, you will follow orders.’

 No complaints arrive when poor Scotty discovers that Air Force censorship will prohibit him sending out a news story until official approval can be obtained.
 It IS a security situation, so we acknowledge the necessity of going through channels.
 Of course, Hendry throws that concern out the window at the finale with the “Keep Watching the Skies” radio message.
 We hope Hendry doesn’t lose his stripes for his break with protocol.